OUR TEAM

 Melinda c.
 Bier, Ph.D.

-• Melinda C. Bier is Co-Director for the Center for Character and Citizenship (CCC), at UMSL where she has led program evaluation, the design and adoption of K-12 educational innovations, particularly in underserved schools and communities, and professional development for teachers and school leaders.
+• Melinda C. Bier serves as the Teresa M. Fischer Professor of Citizenship Education.
+Dr. Bier is Co-Director for the Center for Character and Citizenship (CCC), at UMSL where she has led program evaluation, the design and adoption of K-12 educational innovations, particularly in underserved schools and communities, and professional development for teachers and school leaders.
 Most recently Mindy has been leading a set of projects investigating whether educational leaders can intentionally cultivate and increase a specific set of servant leadership virtues.
 Cultivating Virtues For Leadership (CViL) is currently being implemented and evaluated in St. Louis, Kenya, and Mexico.

 Click here to read more about Dr. Bier.